KalebSchmidlkofer/mc-jars/README.md

 ## The Plan

-In order for this to be a good replacement for serverjars, it need to offer the same features and ease-of use in order to do that I need a few simple things namely
+In order for this to be a good replacement for serverjars, it need to offer the same features and ease-of use.
+In order to do that I need a few simple things namely

 - [ ]api